TikTok

 How users can appeal if their account has been suspended in error.

-How to report online abuse
+How to report something on TikTok

-- Report inappropriate content
+- Report a post

-How to report abuse, spam or inappropriate content.
+How to report abuse, spam or inappropriate content. - Report an account

 How to block someone on TikTok